quyanna/sign-up-form/README.md

 # sign-up-form

 A sign up form made with vanilla CSS and HTML.
+Fluid and responsive.
+NOT a phishing scheme.

 ## Skills practiced